stacks-network/docs/_core/smart/tutorial.md

 A version should be returned, indicating that NodeJS installed successfully.

-## Step 1: Download starter project
+## Step 1: Downloading starter project

 In this step, you initialize a starter project for Clarity development: